iamh2o/sarek/README.md

    --input .test_data/data/test_samplesheet.csv \
    --outdir ./test_output
 ```
+> there are two profiles `daylily` (which uses slurm) and `daylily_local` which tries to execute on the headnode and is far less tested.

 > [!WARNING]
 > Please provide pipeline parameters via the CLI or Nextflow `-params-file` option.
 Custom config files including those provided by the `-c` Nextflow option can be used to provide any configuration _**except for parameters**_; see [docs](https://nf-co.re/docs/usage/getting_started/configuration#custom-configuration-files).